DigitalState/Platform/sdk/documentation/lab/index.md

    At this point, you have the sdk container running on your local machine as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.

-## Configuration

 5. Generate jwt keys for the authentication system.

     > The DigitalState architecture uses [jwt](https://jwt.io/introduction/) tokens for user authentication.
+    > The authentication system requires a private and public key to generate and validate tokens.
     > Jwt keys should be unique to each projects and are not included in this repository for security reasons.

     ```
     $ openssl genrsa -out /root/resource/jwt/lab/key -aes256 4096
     ```

-    > Note: This command will prompt you for a key pass phrase, take note of it for later.
+    > Note: The command above will prompt you for a key pass phrase, take note of it for later.

     ```
     $ openssl rsa -pubout -in /root/resource/jwt/lab/key -out /root/resource/jwt/lab/key.pub